ring-buffer/Red_Team_Notes/Windows-HTB-Boxes/Cicada HTB.md

 ### `Box Info`
 ```
 Active Machine - No Info Available.
-Sovled live when I had an interview with Kyndryl
+Sovled live when I had an interview with Kyndryl.
 ```

 ### `Initial Nmap Scan`